nowzoo/nowzoo-angular-bootstrap-lite/README.md

 ### Quick start

-Install the library...
+Install the library.
+This will also install Bootstrap and its dependencies.
 ```sh
 npm i nowzoo-angular-bootstrap-lite --save
 ```

 Include jQuery slim, Tether and Bootstrap in your build.
-For Angular CLI add the following entries to the `"scripts"` array in `angular-cli.json`:
+For an Angular CLI project add the following entries to the `"scripts"` array in `angular-cli.json`:
 ```json
 {
   "apps": [